Megospc/Forcell/README.md

 5. Wait for compilation to complete.
 6. The Forcell's window should open.
 7. Then you can open `Forcell.exe` (`Forcell` for Ubuntu) to run it again.

+## 💿 Pre-compiled Binaries
+You can download pre-compiled binaries in [releases](https://github.com/Megospc/Forcell/releases).

 ## ⚙️ System Requirements
 + OpenGL 3.3 compatible GPU